sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

 ## Guessing in a rush
 However, a Dialog is still interrupting the user experience.
-There must be a better way!
 So we came up with the idea to use swipe gestures.
 This allows the user to guess results on the fly without interrupting the user's flow by displaying a Dialog.
 Have a look at the final result:

 <p>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/ZOXh1KWzTWk" frameborder="0" allowfullscreen></iframe>